OUR TOP Program

 Program Description

-A Bachelor of Science in Education - Secondary Mathematics is designed to produce graduates who are qualified to pursue careers as math teachers in grades 5-12 in the Turtle Mountain area or across North Dakota.
-Candidates who complete the program will have passed all three Praxis examinations to become a state licensed math teacher.
-In addition, candidates will have successfully completed the required student teaching experience.
-The program will produce teachers who are fully equipped to engage students using the pedagogical knowledge of the Turtle Mountain Ojibwe mathematics systems balanced with the Western U.S. perspective to advance the opportunities available to tribal community members.
+A Bachelor of Science in Education - Secondary Mathematics is designed to produce graduates who are qualified to pursue careers as math teachers in grades 5-12 in the Turtle Mountain area or across North Dakota and the United States.
+Candidates who complete the program will have passed all three Praxis examinations and completed student teaching to become a highly-qualified licensed math teacher.
+The program is accredited by the Higher Learning Commission and the North Dakota Department of Public Instruction.
+The program will produce teachers who are fully equipped to engage students with Indigenous ways of teaching and learning as well as Indigenous math, all balanced with the Western perspective to advance the opportunities for all students.

-Candidates entering the 4-year program should declare for a B.S. in Education degree in their freshman year.
-Candidates will take two math courses nearly each semester beginning their freshman year and two education courses nearly each semester beginning their sophomore year.
+Candidates entering the 4-year program should declare for a B.S. in Secondary Math Education degree in their freshman year.
+Candidates will take approximately two math courses each semester beginning their freshman year and two education courses each semester beginning their sophomore year.
 A cohort structure begins their junior year with each cohort capped at 15 students.
 Cohorts start every two years.
-The program is designed to ensure candidates take the required courses in 8 semesters
+The program is designed to ensure candidates take the required courses in 8 semesters.

 Mission

-Before colonization and assimilation, the Ojibwe had a mathematics system, but today various communities now have limited knowledge about Ojibwe math “diba’akiiwin.”
-The mission of the Secondary Mathematics Education Bachelor of Science degree program, at Turtle Mountain College, is to prepare future middle school and high school math teachers with content and pedagogical knowledge from a balanced perspective of Western and Turtle Mountain Ojibwe ways of knowing – two-eyed seeing.
+Before colonization and assimilation, Indigenous communities had a mathematics system, but today various communities have limited knowledge about Indigenous math.
+The mission of the Secondary Mathematics Education Bachelor of Science degree program at Turtle Mountain College is to prepare future middle school and high school math teachers with content and pedagogical knowledge from a balanced perspective of Western and Indigenous ways of knowing – two-eyed seeing.
 “We have come to understand that Western mathematics and Indigenous mathematizing can be viewed as having complementary strengths.
 Recognizing the strengths of each will maximize mathematical learning for all students” (Sterenberg & O’Conner, 2018, p.185, cited in Meyer & Aikenhead, 2021, p.129-130).
-This is essential for economic and political self-determination and self-sufficiency.
+Strong K-16 math education is essential for economic and political self-determination and self-sufficiency of Native nations.

 Career Outlook